Yahodee Masqala in Hadiya Ethiopia

 ያማርኛዉን ትርጉም ለማንበብ ሊንኩ ይህ ነዉ።

 For the church that meaning is valid, but the conflation is inappropriate when it comes to what this holiday means for the Hadiya.
 It is tantamount to re-writing of history of the people.
-More than that, it is equivalent to creating new history for the people.
+More than that, it is equivalent to creating a new history for the people.

 There is no issue with Hadiya followers of Orthodox Tewahido, Protestantism, Catholic religions celebrating these two holidays together, but with the knowledge that they are two different things historically and culturally and with a deep understanding that the proximity of dates is just a matter of accidental coincidence.